Core API Reference

 • wallet { }: Create wallets

-• getTrustPath(): Find trust path between DIDs
+• findTrustPath(): Find a typed trust path between verifier and issuer identities

 Example: